zuozhenggh/learning-library/data-management-library/database/19c/upgrade-to-19c/autoupgrade/autoupgrade.md

 # Upgrade to 19c using the Autoupgrade tool #

-In this lab we will leverage the Autoupgrade tool and upgrade an existing 12.1 CDB with 2 PDBs to 19c in a single command and configuration file..
+In this lab, we will leverage the Autoupgrade tool and upgrade an existing 12.1 CDB with 2 PDBs to 19c in a single command and configuration file.

 ## Disclaimer ##
 The following is intended to outline our general product direction.
-It is intended for information purposes only, and may not be incorporated into any contract.
-It is not a commitment to deliver any material, code, or functionality, and should not be relied upon in making purchasing decisions.
-The development, release, and timing of any features or functionality described for Oracle’s products remains at the sole discretion of Oracle.
+It is intended for information purposes only and may not be incorporated into any contract.
+It is not a commitment to deliver any material, code, or functionality and should not be relied upon in making purchasing decisions.
+The development, release, and timing of any features or functionality described for Oracle's products remain at the sole discretion of Oracle.

 ## Prerequisites ##